 Those are all decisions that the policy wonks, politicians, and lobbyists would have to make.
 While there would be some short term stock market volatility, I believe the markets would rebound.

-Of course, the debt forgiveness would rapidly expand the government debt.
+Of course, the debt forgiveness would rapidly expand the government debt above its already historic high levels.

 Different Debt Jubilee Options